Emergency-Response-Demo/erdemo.io/serverless.md

 Details pertaining to each type of Knative capability are found in the following sections:

 # 2. Knative Serving:

+This section provides details how to verify the installation of *Knative Serving* functionality in ER-Demo.

 1. Verify the successful installation of the knative operator in the *openshift-operators* namespace: